PEARL HOMES are places where people care about our environment and want to do what they can to help protect our resources.

 Voting and engagement in the development of public policy are both a responsibility and the great privilege of being a citizen in a democracy.
 Environmental planning, regulations, and funding for our natural resources directly affect our efforts to restore and protect our natural resources.
 Through our advocacy work, LRNow works with our elected officials and community leaders to advocate for good environmental policy at the local, state and federal levels.

 To sign up for our Public Policy e-newsletter, please email Karen@LRNow.org

 Every Vote Counts.
 Whether it is on our own City Council or the General Assembly in Richmond, who represents you is very important.
 And all of those who aspire to represent us need to know what issues are important to you.
-Come out to our Candidates Forums in October and find out where your potential representatives stand on the issues that are important to you.
-Remember, everyone votes for every office on the ballot in Virginia Beach, not just your district
+Join us for 2 virtual Candidates Forums in October and find out where your potential representatives stand on the issues that are important to you.
+Remember, everyone votes for every office on the ballot in Virginia Beach, not just your district.

 We have worked to prevent action to weaken the protections for our local waters under the Clean Water Act and advocated for funding for Chesapeake Bay restoration, but preventing seismic testing and drilling for gas and oil in the Atlantic Ocean off of our coast is our most important federal issue.
 We continue to work with our Congresspeople and our Senators to prevent the issuance of seismic testing permits and the sale of gas and oil leases in the Atlantic while the federal administration continues to move ahead with plans to allow both seismic testing and drilling.